lab1092/blender-manual_ja/manual/modeling/meshes/selecting/selectable_elements.rst

 :menuselection:`Select Mode --> Vertices`
    Press :kbd:`Ctrl-Tab` and select *Vertices* from the popup menu, or press :kbd:`Ctrl-Tab`:kbd:`Numpad1`.
-   The selected vertices are drawn in yellow and unselected vertices are drawn in a pink colour.
+   The selected vertices are drawn in yellow and unselected vertices are drawn in a pink color.
 :menuselection:`Select Mode --> Edges`
    Press :kbd:`Ctrl-Tab` and select *Edges* from the popup menu, or press :kbd:`Ctrl-Tab`:kbd:`Numpad2`.
    In this mode the vertices are not drawn.
-   Instead the selected edges are drawn in yellow and unselected edges are drawn in a black colour.
+   Instead the selected edges are drawn in yellow and unselected edges are drawn in a black color.
 :menuselection:`Select Mode --> Faces`
    Press :kbd:`Ctrl-Tab` and select *Faces* from the popup menu, or press :kbd:`Ctrl-Tab`:kbd:`Numpad3`.
    In this mode the faces are drawn with a selection point in the middle which is used for selecting a face.